nicozanf/py4web-doc/docs/chapter-14.rst

 -  deletable: URL to redirect to for deleting records - set to True to automatically generate the URL - set to False to not display the button
+-  validation: optional validation function to pass to create and edit forms
 -  pre_action_buttons: list of action_button instances to include before
    the standard action buttons
 -  post_action_buttons: list of action_button instances to include after